Simplex QP-based methods for minimizing a conic quadratic objective over polyhedra: Computational experiments

 \subsection{Discrete instances}

 In this section we describe our experiments with the discrete counterpart \MICO.
-As of version 12.6.2 of CPLEX, it is not possible to employ a user-defined convex solver such as Algorithm~\ref{alg:coordinateDescent} at the nodes of the CPLEX' branch-and-bound algorithm.
+To the best of our knowledge, as of version 12.6.2 of CPLEX, there is no documented way to embed a user-defined convex solver such as Algorithm~\ref{alg:coordinateDescent}~or~\ref{alg:bisection} at the nodes of the CPLEX branch-and-bound algorithm.
 Therefore, in order to test the proposed approach for \MICO, we implement a rudimentary branch-and-bound algorithm described in Appendix~\ref{sec:branchAndBound}.
 The algorithm uses a maximum infeasibility rule for branching, and does not employ presolve, cutting planes, or heuristics.
 We test the following configurations: \begin{description} \item [BBA1] Branch-and-bound algorithm in Appendix~\ref{sec:branchAndBound} using Algorithm~\ref{alg:coordinateDescent} as the convex solver.
-The first QP at each node (except the root node) is solved with CPLEX dual simplex method using the parent dual feasible basis as a warm start (as mentioned in Section~\ref{sec:warmStarts}) and all other QPs are solved with CPLEX primal simplex method using the basis from the parent node QP as a warm start. \item [BBBR] Branch-and-bound algorithm in Appendix~\ref{sec:branchAndBound}, using CPLEX barrier algorithm as the convex solver.
+The first QP at each node (except the root node) is solved with CPLEX dual simplex method using the parent dual feasible basis as a warm start (as mentioned in Section~\ref{sec:warmStarts}) and all other QPs are solved with CPLEX primal simplex method using the basis from the parent node QP as a warm start. \item [BBA2] Branch-and-bound algorithm in Appendix~\ref{sec:branchAndBound} using Algorithm~\ref{alg:bisection} as the convex solver.
+Algorithm~\ref{alg:bisection} resulted in the best performance in the continuous instances; however, unlike Algorithm~\ref{alg:coordinateDescent}, it cannot be naturally warm-started.
+Thus, in this configuration, each convex subproblem is solved without exploiting the solution from the parent node. \item [BBBR] Branch-and-bound algorithm in Appendix~\ref{sec:branchAndBound}, using CPLEX barrier algorithm as the convex solver.
 This configuration does not use warm starts. \item [CXBR] CPLEX branch-and-bound algorithm with barrier solver, setting the branching rule to maximum infeasibility, the node selection rule to best bound, and disabling presolve, cuts and heuristics.
 In this setting CPLEX branch-and-bound algorithm is as close as possible to our branch-and-bound algorithm. \item [CXLP] CPLEX branch-and-bound algorithm with LP outer approximations, setting the branching rule to maximum infeasibility, the node selection rule to best bound, and disabling presolve, cuts and heuristics.
 In this setting CPLEX branch-and-bound algorithm is as close as possible to our branch-and-bound algorithm. \item [CXLPE] CPLEX branch-and-bound algorithm with LP outer approximations, setting the branching rule to maximum infeasibility, the node selection rule to best bound, and disabling cuts and heuristic.
 Since presolve is activated, CPLEX uses extended formulations described in \cite{Vielma2015}.
-Besides presolve, all other parameters are set as in CXLP. \item [CXD] CPLEX default branch-and-bound algorithm with LP outer approximations. \end{description} In all cases the time limit is set to two hours.
+Besides presolve, all other parameters are set as in CXLP. \item [CXD] CPLEX default branch-and-bound algorithm with LP outer approximations.
+This algorithm utilizes all sophisticated features of CPLEX, such as presolver, cutting planes, heuristics, advanced branching and node selection rules. \end{description} The time limit is set to two hours for each algorithm. \ignore{ Observe that, in both cases, the feasible regions correspond to the extreme points of an integral polytope.
+Therefore, many of techniques for strengthening formulations (e.g., cutting planes) used by CXD are not very effective for these instances.
+As a consequence, although CXD uses many additional features (e.g., heuristics and sophisticated branching rules), it is still comparable to the other formulations. }